 (Not open to students with credit in POLI 17 or ICS 27 or ICS 27H.)

 (Admission into this course requires consent of the Honors Program Coordinator.)
+Advisory: EWRT 1A or EWRT 1AH or ESL 5.

 (Also listed as ICS 27H.
 Students may enroll in either department, but not both, for credit.)